Shrimppa/Texts_and_Emails_for_Free/HowToSetUp.md

 7. Follow the instructions to enter the app passcode.
 8. Select Done.
 ## Creating the Google Form
+* Here is a template for the google form if you don't want to make it yourself (may break so tutorial on how to make is provided below): [Link to a Copy of the Form](https://docs.google.com/forms/u/0/d/1oWTTLdqrDoWX8sIywNU9nzkXgOAAiPtrRqR6J68kRaw/copy)
 *  Example of what the form should look like:
    [Google Form Example](https://docs.google.com/forms/u/0/d/1sgh6TgXYl5S0LR8_JTM7DjhhXYwfDIwVLTmbQO43w_Y/)
 * How to set up the google form: [Setting Up Google Form](https://www.youtube.com)